-There are a lot of places you could start with Chime Bank, but let’s start with the obvious: Chime is a bank.
+There are a lot of places you could start with Chime Bank, but let’s start with the obvious: Chime is an online bank.
 When you sign up for Chime, you’re signing up for a checking account (they call it a "spending account," since checks are about as outdated as you can get) and savings account.
 There are almost no fees – no overdraft fee, no monthly fee – and no minimum balance requirement.

 That right there is enough to capture some attention from millennials.
 No one likes account fees or hidden fees or fees of any kind, and eliminating those to zero is awesome.
 Chime isn’t unique in this regard, however – another banking startup, Simple Bank, offered accounts like this way before Chime, as did countless other branchless banks like Ally.

 But to say that Chime is just a bank is to discount two features that could convince millennials to make the switch.

 Here’s another problem: millennials don’t like credit cards.
 There a million think pieces out there telling you why that’s good or bad and everything in-between, but the big takeaway is that millennials don’t like the idea of creating debt.

 But millennials do like rewards programs, and they especially like rewards programs tied to their primary spending account, like cashback programs or a travel rewards system.
 Unfortunately for us, most debit cards don’t have rewards programs.

 Chime, however, does.
 Chime’s rewards system isn’t as simple as a credit card’s flat 1% cash back bonus.
 Instead, Chime’s rewards system is closer to a coupon book.
 One example: a $3 store credit with any purchase at Sephora.
 Go into Sephora (or shop online) and you’ll get a $3 discount from Chime.
 You don’t have to do anything special – Chime recognizes where you made the purchase and gives you the discount directly in your account.